-The EASST Visiting Fellowship seeks to equip East African social scientists with the skills needed to carry out rigorous evaluations of social or economic development projects in East Africa.
-During a four-month fellowship, researchers are based at the University of California, Berkeley, to be completed during Fall 2018 (September – December), or Spring 2019 (January - May).
+The EASST Visiting Fellowship seeks to equip East African social scientists with the skills needed to carry out rigorous evaluations of economic development programs.
+The EASST Collaborative invites African researchers to apply for a 4- month fellowship (sabbatical) at the University of California, Berkeley, to be completed during Fall 2018 (September – December), or Spring 2019 (January - May).

 Our EASST fellows are able to audit courses, present research, attend seminars, develop curricula and design collaborative research projects.
 Fellows receive a living stipend, round-trip economy class air travel to Berkeley, CA, and the opportunity to receive seed funding promote impact evaluation at their home institution in East Africa.